DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/readme.md

 Once this is done, let's launch Python with the "Python" or "Python3" command (depending on system).
 If one doesn't work, try the other.

-4. OK no you're on the Python interpreter.
+4. OK so now you're on the Python interpreter.
 It looks like this:

 ![User_Tag](https://github.com/DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/blob/master/Images/5_python.png)

-If you want a much nicer python interpreter, install ipython:
+If you want a much nicer python interpreter, install ***ipython***:

 **pip install ipython**